obfusk/koneko/doc/01-language-features.md

 * key errors (when trying to access a key not in a dict);
 * etc.

-There is currently no mechanism for exception handling.
-When an error occurs, an error message is printed and the program is terminated (except when using the repl, in which case the repl continues after printing an error message and resetting the stack).
+When an error occurs (and is not caught), an error message is printed and the program is terminated (except when using the repl, in which case the repl continues after printing an error message and resetting the stack).

 ### Comments & Whitespace